-Located in our Emeryville (HQ) office, this position requires fundamental knowledge of electronics, familiarity with basic test equipment, a general mechanical aptitude, application of organizational skills and retention of basic principles of acoustics as learned through Wilson Ihrig work experience.
-There are up to three tiers within this position, and advancement to higher tiers will require the ability to instruct and oversee the work of other Lab Technicians and work closely with the acoustical consultants planning, preparing for, and executing many types of measurements both in the lab and in the field.
+This full-time position requires fundamental knowledge of electronics, familiarity with basic test equipment, a general mechanical aptitude, application of organizational skills and retention of basic principles of acoustics as learned through Wilson Ihrig work experience.
+There are up to three tiers within this position, and advancement to higher tiers will require the ability to instruct and oversee the work of other Laboratory Technicians and work closely with the acoustical consultants planning, preparing for, and executing many types of measurements both in the laboratory and in the field.

 This position will require travel: local area, regional, national, international.
 This position will also entail occasional work at odd hours, outdoors, and in physically challenging conditions.
-The Laboratory Technician must have the ability to climb ladders and lift containers that can weigh up to 50 lbs.
+The Laboratory Technician must have the ability to climb ladders and lift awkward shaped containers that weigh up to 50 lbs.

 The minimum requirement for entry level is possession of a two-year associate degree and/or relevant work experience in the field of electronics, engineering measurements, and instrumentation.
-Tier II would have 4 to 8 years of experience and Tier III more than 8 years of experience.
+Tier II would have 4-8 years of experience and Tier III more than 8 years of experience.
 Salary for Tier I is $24-$29 per hour and Tier II/Tier III is $30-$38 per hour, depending on experience.

 Basic Duties and Tasks:

 - Prepare, assemble, package, ship and track equipment for projects requiring field measurements in other cities.
-Prepare packages for international shipments.
+Prepare carnets for international shipments

 - Design new electronics and devices